-Y.E.S Brixham started out in a garage behind Brixham’s old Post Office 20 years ago, as an advice, guidance and counselling service for young people, Y.E.S worked closely with the statutory Youth Services until 2011, when support was withdrawn.
-Since then staff and trustees have worked to transform it into a sustainable community business.
-All of the trustees and staff at Y.E.S are local people, and all of the programmes and activities are also led by local people.
-Many of the trustees and staff started out as young volunteers.
+YES Brixham started out in a garage behind Brixham’s old Post Office 20 years ago, as an advice, guidance and counselling service for young people.
+It worked closely with the statutory youth services until 2011, when support was withdrawn.
+Since then, its dedicated staff have worked to transform it into a sustainable community business.
+All of the trustees and staff at YES are local people, many of whom started out as young volunteers, and all of the programmes and activities are also led by local people.

 Using grant money to purchase premises and build properties

 Power to Change’s 2015 grant was transformative for the organisation.
 With it, YES Brixham was able to obtain a derelict site under the community asset transfer process.
 On the site, YES built two flats and two shops.
 The shops were kiosk units let out to small businesses, and the two flats were offered as affordable housing for local young people.